Jen Balisi on Opening Her First Restaurant Barkada and Why It's Felt "Just Right"

 My Filipino Sisig Pizza ran at Alvy’s in September 2022.
 I was elated that both Filipinos and non-Filipinos were blown away by the flavours, including food editors who praised the dish and named me one of Hong Kong’s “rising culinary stars”.

 That’s when I got the call from Singular Concepts.
 They were about to sign a lease for a ground-floor space inside Central’s new FOCO building and wanted a trendy, unique concept to tell a one-of-a-kind story.
 Fortunately, I’d been dreaming of opening a restaurant since middle school.
-I knew that if someone was going to put FIlipino food front and centre, it would be me.
+I knew that if someone was going to put FIlipino food front and centre, I wanted it to be me.

 Barkada means your close group of friends in Tagalog.
 I want it to feel like a second home, where you become friends with the team after coming back again and again for the bold and comforting Filipino flavours on the menu.
 As the chef consultant and co-founder, I created the concept and vision, influenced the interior design and branding, and developed the menu without having to work in the kitchen, since we could hire a more capable and skilled chef team.
 Having the support of Singular Concepts for the admin and operations side of opening a restaurant has been critical, from food and liquor-licence requirements to building a kitchen and hiring staff.
 It’s truly been a partnership in making my dreams come true.